Introduction #

 - Open or wider MRI machines in some facilities

-You’re never left alone — there’s always two-way communication throughout the scan.
+It is important to know that you are never left alone — there’s always two-way communication throughout the scan.

 How long does a Brain MRI take? #